 From David Dao to Ann Coulter: A look at recent airline controversies

-From a doctor who was forcibly removed to a political commentator who was made to give up her pre-selected seat, airline controversies are not few or far between.
+From a doctor who was forcibly removed to a political commentator who was made to give up her pre-selected seat, airline controversies are neither few nor far between.

 This weekend, a Georgia woman said she was prohibited from singing the national anthem with fellow passengers aboard a Delta flight which was also carrying one of the four U.S. troops killed earlier this month during an attack in Niger.